EliSpectre/CVPR25-AutoSSVH/README.md

 @inproceedings{Lian25_AutoSSVH,
-  author={Lian, Niu and Li, Jun and Wang, Jinpeng and Luo, Ruisheng and Wang, Yaowei and Xia, Shu-Tao and Chen, Bin}, title={AutoSSVH: Exploring Automated Frame Sampling for Efficient Self-Supervised Video Hashing}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, year={2025}
+  author={Lian, Niu and Li, Jun and Wang, Jinpeng and Luo, Ruisheng and Wang, Yaowei and Xia, Shu-Tao and Chen, Bin}, title={AutoSSVH: Exploring Automated Frame Sampling for Efficient Self-Supervised Video Hashing}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition}, year={2025}
 }
 ```